GT-Quantum-Computing-Association/LogicalQ/docs/source/index.rst

     python -m virtualenv .venv
     .venv/bin/activate # `Scripts` instead of `bin` on Windows python -m pip install -e .

+LogicalQ is written to function best on any Unix/POSIX-like system, but it can also be installed on Windows and any other operating system which supports Python 3 and the necessary dependencies.
+We do our best to ensure compatibility with all major Linux, macOS, and Windows distributions.
+However, we recommend installing it in a Unix/POSIX-like environment for the highest-quality experience and guaranteed support of all features.
+If you use Windows, we recommend using WSL, which is documented at `https://learn.microsoft.com/en-us/windows/wsl/ <https://learn.microsoft.com/en-us/windows/wsl/>`__.

 Documentation
 -------------------------------